How to Deal with Chronic Anger: Tips, Techniques & Treatment Options

 Recognizing Chronic Anger for What It Is

 Chronic anger is best managed through a combination of daily coping habits, in-the-moment techniques, and professional treatment that targets the condition beneath the anger.
-Tracking triggers, paced breathing, and cognitive restructuring help you interrupt the pattern in real time, while CBT, DBT, and EMDR address the underlying causes, whether that is PTSD, bipolar disorder, or borderline personality disorder.
-Which path fits depends on how often the anger is showing up, how disruptive it has become, and whether self-directed strategies have already been tried without lasting results.
+Tracking triggers, paced breathing, and cognitive restructuring help you interrupt the pattern in real time, while evidence-based therapies address the underlying causes, whether that is PTSD, bipolar disorder, or borderline personality disorder.

 Anger that feels constant, out of proportion, or impossible to control is rarely about the moment it erupts in.
 It usually points to something the nervous system and the mind have been carrying for a long time, and that is why surface-level fixes tend to fall short.